Negative Thoughts are Sticky

 The Journaling Trick to Turn it Around

-Essentially, black journaling is about breaking negative thought patterns by following them back to their source.
+Essentially, negative journaling is about breaking negative thought patterns by following them back to their source.
 When we react negatively to a person or situation, those responses typically stem from something deeper.
 It could be connected to insecurity we’ve been harboring for a long time.
 Maybe it’s linked to an event from our past that made us feel similarly.
-Maybe it’s tied to something we fear.
-Black journaling is about figuring out where those negative thoughts come from and cutting them off at the source.
+Maybe it’s tied to something we fear. negative journaling is about figuring out where those negative thoughts come from and cutting them off at the source.

 You Will Need

 - A journal, notebook, or loose-leaf paper.
 If you’re using a journal or notebook, make sure it has pages that can be easily torn out and thrown away.
-Discarding your black journal pages is an important part of the process.
+Discarding your negative journal pages is an important part of the process.
 Don’t worry about spending a lot, or really anything on the supplies for this project.
 You can find some cheap supplies to use here.

 - Something to write with—a pen, pencil, marker, etc.